singhanmolpreet/singhanmolpreet/README.md

 # 💫 About Me:
-CSE Student & Full-Stack Developer<br><br>Building scalable web applications with Python (Django) and React.
+CSE Student & Machine Learning Engineer<br><br>Building scalable web applications with Python (Django) and React.
 Currently diving deep into Applied Machine Learning for finance and healthcare.

 ## 🌐 Socials: